Joanasn/Joanasn/README.md

 👋 Hi, I'm Joana Sánchez.
 I am a self-taught Data Analyst living in Los Angeles, CA.

-I am a self-taught Data Analyst with experience in R, Python, sql, Excel and Tableau.
+I have experience in R, Python, sql, Excel and Tableau.
 I gained my knowledge through diverse courses on Coursera and Udemy such as Google Data Analytics Professional Certificate and my Portfolio Projects.

 I extract and organize data, conduct analysis to offer strategic and business minded insights to help business decisions.
 I extract, manipulate, cleanse and analyze data mainly data from Excel, a structured query language (sql) such as PostgreSQL, Microsoft SQL, Oracle Developer or R and Python.
 I then create visualizations like dashboards and stories on Tableau.
 I am constantly improving my skills and posting my projects on my Github: joanasn.github.io/